McMurdo Station Antarctica

 McMurdo Station seen from Arrival Heights in October 2007, White Island (left) and Black Island (right) in the background

 Ross Island is about 45 miles long and wide at the maximum points.
 McMurdo shares Ross Island with New Zealand's Scott Base and Mount Erebus, a 12,448ft (3,794m) active volcano as well as emperor penguin, adelie penguin and skua colonies and the inactive volcano Mount Terror.

 McMurdo is at 77°51'S, 166°40'E between the Ross Sea and the Ross Ice Shelf.
 The Ross Ice Shelf is a floating area of freshwater ice fed by glaciers spilling off the continent of Antarctica that fills a huge bay approximately the size of France.

 The modern McMurdo Station developed from an encampment on Ross Island at Hut Point in 1955, part of a major series of American expeditions to Antarctica as part of "Operation Deep Freeze".
 Initially the station was simply a collection of tents before prefabricated buildings were erected.
 It was originally known as Naval Air Facility McMurdo, being renamed just "McMurdo" in 1961.

-The region was first discovered by James Clark Ross during an expedition from 1839-1843 on the ships Erebus and Terror.
+The region was first discovered by James Clark Ross in 1840 during an expedition from 1839-1843 on the ships Erebus and Terror.
 Many of the features in the area are named after that expedition.
 The Ross Sea and Ross Ice Shelf after James Clark Ross himself, Mount Erebus and Mount Terror after the ships.
 McMurdo Sound and subsequently McMurdo base were named after Lieutenant Archibald McMurdo, an officer on the Terror.

 What happens on McMurdo Station, how big is it?